rCLOSED CHURCHES WITHIN THE PRESENT

 Brook” – the stream which enters the Lackawanna River at Scranton.
 This congregation began in 1887 with a Sunday

 School class of 13 students.
-Prayer meetings were held in private homes,
+Prayer

-erect their own church building.
-The cornerstone
+citizens of Nay Aug determined to erect their own church building.
+The cornerstone was laid May 17, 1891, and on

-was laid May 17, 1891, and on October 31 of that year “The Nay Aug Methodist
+October 31 of that year “The Nay Aug Methodist Episcopal Church” was granted a

-The building was dedicated in 1892 by the pastor at Dunmore.
-The congregation was attached to various
+1892 by the pastor at Dunmore.
+The

 But that does not end the story, and